osquibb/not-my-idea-server/NOTES.md

 - To initialize: "git submodule init", then "git submodule update"

-- To pull from master: "git submodule update --recursive --remote"
+- To pull from master: "git submodule update --recursive --remote" (remember to re-rerun npm run build on app after pull from master)